-Below is the rating summary of CSCS's self-assessment conducted in respect of the CMPI-IOSCO principles compliance.
+Below is the rating summary of CSCS's self-assessment conducted in respect of the CMPI IOSCO principles compliance.

 Assessment Principle

-Observed 2,3,7,9,10,11,12,13,15,16,17,18,21,23
+Observed 2,3,7,9,10,13,15,16,17,18,21,23

-Broadly Observed 1,4,8
+Broadly Observed 1,4,8,11,22

-Partly Observed 22
+Partly Observed 12

-Not Observed
+Not Observed Nil

-Not Applicable 19,5,6,20,24
+Not Applicable 5,6,14,19,20,24

-III.
+iii.
 Principle-by-principle summary narrative disclosure

-Principle -by-principle summary narrative disclosure Principle 1: Legal Basis An FMI should have a well-founded, clear, transparent and enforceable legal basis for each material aspect of its a ctivities in all relevant jurisdictions.
+Principle -by-principl e summary narrative disclosure

+Principle 1: Legal Bas is

+An FMI should have a well-founded, clear, transparent and enforceable legal basis for each

+material aspect of its activities in all relevant jurisdictions.

 Summary narrative Central Securities Clearing System Plc operates as a Central Securities Depository (CSD) and Clearing House for equities, bonds and treasury bills within a defined and robust legal framework.
-The Investments and Securities Act of 2007 provides the legal basis for the regulation of Nigeria's capital markets covering capital market operators (CMOs), Self-regulatory Organization (SRO) such as CSCS.
-The Securities and Exchange Commission Rules and Regulations 2013 (Rules 134, 135 and 136) sets out the obligations of the depository, its participants and the clearing and settlement company.
-The depository rules (Amended Rules of Central Securities Clearing System PLC) clarify CSCS's obligations.
-Rating of Principle Broadly Observed Key Consideration 1.
-"The legal basis should provide a high degree of certainty for each material aspect of an FMI's activities in all relevant jurisdictions."
-Broadly Observed Material Aspects and Relevant Jurisdiction As a CSD, the material aspects of CSCS's custody activities that require legal certainty are: Immobilization / dematerialization of securities Nominee ownership Depository As a SSS, the material aspects of CSCS 's clearing and settlement activities that require legal certainty are: Netting; DvP settlement Finality of settlement Guarantee of settlement Default management Legal Basis for each Material Aspect.
-The only relevant jurisdiction is Nigeria.
-CSCS's operations are governed by the SEC rules and regulations together with its CSD rules.
-SEC rules 134 - 150 cover the
+The Companies and Allied Matters Act (CAMA) Cap C20, LFN 2004 provides the legal basis for incorporation of companies in Nigeria, CSCS inclusive (S. 18 &amp; 19).
+The Investments and Securities Act of 2007 provides the legal basis for the regulation of Nigeria's capital markets covering capital market operators (CMOs), Capital market professionals and Self-regulatory Organizations (SRO) such as CSCS.
+The Securities and Exchange Commission Rules and Regulations 2013 (as amended) (Rules 134, 135, 136, 176 and 177) sets out the obligations of the depository, its participants and the clearing and settlement company.
+The depository rules (Amended Rules of Central Securities Clearing System PLC) provides the legal basis for relationship between CSCS and its participants and clients

+Rating of Principle Broadly Observed

+-

+Key Consideration 1.

+material aspect of an FMI's activities in all relevant jurisdictions."

+Broadly Observed

+Material Aspects and As a CSD, the material aspects of CSCS's custody activities that require legal certainty are:

+Relevant Jurisdiction Immobilization / dematerialization of securities

+Nominee ownership

+Depository

+As a SSS, the material aspects of CSCS 's clearing and settlement activities that require legal certainty are:

+Netting;

+DvP settlement

+Legal Basis for each Material Aspect.
+Finality of settlement

+матена Азресі.
+Guarantee of settlement

+1 Default management